Alumni Spotlight: Diana Ortiz, Doorways

-Ortiz: Oh, I was talking to a person with whom I did the cohort together, and we discussed how life-changing the program was for us, truly!
+Ortiz: I was talking to a person who was in my cohort, and we discussed how life-changing the program was for us, truly!
 I began the Certificate Program the first week of my current role at Doorways.
-This happens thanks to the support of the Crimson Bridge, LeaderBridge program and Doorways.
-Going through the program gave me that confidence that I knew I was lacking and needed to start this tenure strong.
+This happened thanks to the support of Crimsonbridge, LeaderBridge and Doorways.
+Going through the program gave me the confidence that I knew I was lacking and needed to start this tenure strong.
 The Certificate allowed me to be in a space with brilliant and committed people, where I could ask questions and was able to learn and bring it back to my current role, right away.
 Every single class that we had was incredibly relevant for someone new in the field, for someone new in this role, and for someone who’s been doing this for 20 years.
 We all found something that was relevant and practical and new.
 I’ve said it once, and I’ll repeat it, the Certificate Program is and was a life-changing opportunity for me.

 CPNL: What advice would you give to professionals who are considering participating in the certificate program?